samasthiti/samasthiti/_house-plans/harish-idnani-ji.md

 ---
 **HOUSE PLAN DETAILS**

 The floor layout of 13 feet by 50 feet was designed as a residential building.
 The ground floor consists of a shop, a drawing hall, a common washroom, and a master bedroom attached.
+The second floor consists of Kitchen with a washroom and store, Master bedroom with Washroom, Common washroom, and Living area.

 **Plot size -** 25 feet x 30 feet